foreverstupid/Lang/doc/Lang.md

 |Float|Round to integer|Cast is not needed|String representation of the number|
 |String|Parse string as integer or error|Parse string as float or error|Cast is not needed|

+Note, that the output value of teh whole program should be a value that can be casted to string.
+Otherwise the program will stop with an error.

 #### Bool

 There isn't such a type as bool in Lang.
 Nevertheless, integer, float, string could be used as bool in conditions.
 Thus, `0`, `0.0`, and `""` are used as **false**.
 All others values are used as **true**.